RuslanPr0g/Hiscaries-Library-of-Stories/README.md

 ## 🚀 Refactoring Plan for the Server
 The following steps outline the server refactoring process:

+1. **Improve Identity Provider**
+    - Move identity providing to a separate service (IdentityServer or similar).

-1. **Domain Layer**
+2. **Domain Layer**
     - Refactor domain entities to include domain-specific methods.
     - Add domain services

-2. **Performance**
+3. **Performance**
     - Address all the performance bottlenecks! especially the one when returning a list of stories, 10 stories is like 12MB THAT'S CRAZY!.
     - Also add image compression so that it has smaller size!
     (1. resize the image to be different sizes, for small resolution, medium, and large
         2. think of progressive jpeg)

 5. **DTO Optimization**
     - Simplify Read DTOs, ensuring they only carry necessary data.

 6. **Application Layer**
     - Split the application layer into *Read* and *Write*:
      - **Read**: Utilize Dapper with Read Models (DB Views).
      - **Write**: Use EF Core with Change Tracking and strict transactional boundaries within one aggregate root.

 7. **Pagination Implementation**
     - Implement pagination when fetching data

 8. **REST API Best Practices**
     - Refactor API to adhere to the latest REST best practices.
     - Implement security roles to restrict access to authorized users for specific actions.

 9. **Persistence Layer**
     - Refactor persistence logic to use EF Core for writing and Dapper for reading.

 10. **SQL Views & Migrations**
     - Add view SQL generation as part of EF Core migrations.